aurvandel/Child_Care_Tracker/README.md

 ```

 ## Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Track daily recurring tasks
+* Easily track what supplies need to be ordered
+* Calendar to track future appointments
+* Notifications are sent to your cell phone and spoken by the device

 To-do list:
-* Wow improvement to be done 1
+* Refactor views to make things asynchronous
-* Wow improvement to be done 2
+* Ability to turn notifications on/off
+*

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_
+_finished_, _no longer continue_ and why?

 ## Project Milestones
 As this project was started as my senior captsone project I've listed my timeline